 Since you will be offering two types of experiences for attendees, be mindful of how each audience receives programs throughout the event.
-Carefully think through each program and adjust as needed in order to ensure that the in-person and virtual attendees are getting the most of out each session.
+Carefully think through each program and adjust as needed in order to ensure that the in-person and virtual attendees are getting the most out of each session.
 Clearly communicate how on-site participants and remote participants can best connect with each other, with session speakers and event coordinators.

 Offer social media engagement and networking opportunities

 Networking is a big part of any event, so make sure you create opportunities for participants to connect and network.
 Social media can be a helpful tool to facilitate engagement among all attendees, helping everyone feel and stay connected.
 Create hashtags for social media platforms or have dedicated chatrooms for participants to post or “talk” with each other.
 Have virtual meetings or breakout sessions via Zoom or other meeting platform.
 Offer a virtual happy hour that includes all participants.

 Make sure attendees have all necessary materials in advance

 Mail or deliver all event materials well in advance to virtual attendees.
 This includes pre-event reading materials, schedules, contact information for registrants and coordinators, goody bags or other contributions from sponsors.
 Make sure your virtual guests are just as prepared for a successful experience as your in-person guests.

 Record programming for later viewing